7 Data Wrangling

 sdppc = exp(sdpest) / exp(wbpopest)

-) -> Data ## added assignment!
+) -> Data ## now it's saved in the data!

 Something similar is true for other verbs that you apply to the data, but for certain changes you make be careful with how you save those changes.
 Sometimes it makes sense to assign the changes using the same object name that you started with.
 Other times, say if you filter the data, select only certain columns, or collapse it in some way you may want to save the changed data as a new object with a different name.
 Otherwise, your original dataset will be lost.